LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/event-functions.rst

 ``true``.
 This just checks to see if these events occur.
 When they do, the input is stored in ``newMovie``, and the page refreshes.

-To perform more complicated actions in response to the user's actions, we can call a function when an event occurs.
+To perform more complicated tasks in response to the user's actions, we can call a function when an event occurs.
 The syntax for this is:

 ::